ServerlessLLM/ServerlessLLM/docs/stable/getting_started/docker_quickstart.md

 ## Run ServerlessLLM using Docker Compose

-We will use docker-compose to simplify the setup of ServerlessLLM.
+We will use docker compose to simplify the setup of ServerlessLLM.
 The `docker-compose.yml` file is located in the `examples/docker/` directory of the ServerlessLLM repository.

 ### Step 1: Clone the ServerlessLLM Repository